npryce/robots/README.md

 Building
 --------

+On a Mac, install Homebrew and then run the bootstrap.sh scripts to install essential tools.

-To build on Linux, use the command:
+To build, use the command:

     make

-To build on MacOS X, use the command:

-    make md5sum=md5

 Output ends up in built/dev/